 Chili has been one of my favorite cold weather foods for a long time, so I’m not sure why it took me this long to make it with lentils.
 I’ve been really loving canned lentils lately, because they’re so convenient to use and they add tons of nutrients to everything you put them in.
 This hearty and easy Vegetarian Lentil Chili Recipe is one I will be making on repeat all winter long, so I hope you enjoy it too.
-Freeze in individual portions for easy lunches and dinners that are actually healthy.
+Freeze in individual portions for easy, healthy lunches and dinners.

 Why You’ll Love This Plant-Based Chili Recipe

-- Easy to make – Chili is one of my favorite easy meals to make because everything gets cooked together in one pot.
-Soups and stews are the original one pot meals and they’re great because there’s so much flavor when everything gets cooked together and not many dishes to clean up afterwards.
+- Easy to make – Chili is one of my favorite easy meals because everything cooks together in one pot.
+Soups and stews are the original one-pot meals, and they’re great because they deliver so much flavor when everything cooks together and require few dishes to clean up afterwards.

 Why We Love Lentils